digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 Send and receive IP data
 ------------------------

-In contrast to XBee protocols like ZigBee, DigiMesh or 802.15.4, where the devices are connected each other, in cellular and Wi-Fi protocols the modules are part of the Internet.
+In contrast to XBee protocols like Zigbee, DigiMesh or 802.15.4, where the devices are connected each other, in cellular and Wi-Fi protocols the modules are part of the Internet.